SAP/jenkins-library/documentation/docs/configuration.md

 # Configuration

-Configuration is done via a yml-file, located at `.pipeline/config.yml` in the **master branch** of your source code repository.
+Configure your project through a yml-file, which is located at `.pipeline/config.yml` in the **master branch** of your source code repository.

 !!! note "Cloud SDK Pipeline"
     Configuration for Cloud SDK Pipeline is done in a file called `pipeline_config.yml`.
 It is documented [here](https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/configuration.md).